Commission Members

 Terms Expires: November 2025

-Dr. Christopher Davis is a middle school language arts teacher for the Berryessa Union School District and he also works with the National Board Resource Center at Stanford University as a support facilitator for teachers pursuing National Board certification.
-His experience in education spans 27 years.
+Dr. Christopher Davis is currently a high school English Language Development coach at Gilroy High School and also a support facilitator with the National Board Resource Center at Stanford University for teachers pursuing National Board certification.
+His experience in education spans 30 years.

 As a proud graduate of Los Angeles area public schools, Dr. Davis graduated from California State University, Los Angeles with a dual major in Pan African Studies and English and went on to receive his single subject teaching credential.
-It is his desire to work as a teacher to create safe spaces for his students to pursue their educational goals.
-Dr. Davis began his career as a middle school teacher in Covina-Valley while working as an instructor at the California State University, Los Angeles EOP&S Summer Bridge Program.
-Dr. Davis moved to the Bay Area and worked as a teacher and school administrator for the John Muir Charter School while working at the East Side Adult Education Program in San Jose.
-He earned his master’s degree from Santa Clara University and then achieved his doctorate level degree from the University of Phoenix.
+He desires to work as a teacher to create safe spaces for his students to pursue their educational goals.
+Dr. Davis began his career as a middle school teacher in the Covina-Valley School District while working as an instructor at the California State University, Los Angeles EOP&S Summer Bridge Program.
+He moved to the Bay Area and worked as a teacher and school administrator for the John Muir Charter School while working at the East Side Adult Education Program in San Jose.
+He earned his master’s degree from Santa Clara University and then earned his doctorate from the University of Phoenix.

-Dr. Davis strongly advocates for equity, diversity, and inclusion across all curricular areas to foster culturally responsive teaching practices by participating in the district-level curriculum committee, English learner committee, and district advisory committee.
-As a member of the California Teachers Association, Dr. Davis has served as chapter president, treasurer, grievance chair, membership chair, and equity and human rights chair.
+Dr. Davis strongly advocates for equity, diversity, and inclusion across all curricular areas to foster culturally responsive teaching practices by chairing and participating in various professional leadership councils and committees including as a member of the California Teachers Association, serving as past chapter president, treasurer, grievance chair, membership chair, equity and human rights chair and presenter at many of conferences statewide.

-Dr. Davis works in the community to provide healthy meals to families in need and space for youth programs.
-He fundraises for scholarship funds for college bound high school students in south-central Los Angeles and Watsonville as well as writes grants for LGBTQIA+ youth programs.
-Dr. Davis enjoys landscape photography and is an author who enjoys writing prose and poetry.
+Dr. Davis works in the community to provide healthy meals to families in need and spaces for youth programs.
+He fundraises for scholarship funds for college-bound high school students throughout the state as well as writes grants for youth programs.
+Dr. Davis enjoys landscape photography, gardening, and curriculum designing, and is a published author who enjoys writing prose and poetry.

 Michael de la Torre